jared-jewitt/frontend-booster-react-spa/README.md

 2. Run the app via either of the options below.
 After that, visit your app at `http://localhost:3000`

 ##### Without Docker

 ```
 npm install
 npm run start
 ```

 ##### With Docker

 ```
 docker-compose up
 ```

 ## Commands

-> Note: To use these commands with Docker, run them as such: `docker exec client npm run ...`
+> Note: To use these commands with Docker, run them as such: `docker exec client npm run ...`.
+Make sure the container
+>is already running.

 | Command                     | Description                                                        |
 |-----------------------------|--------------------------------------------------------------------|